bojko108/mobile-geodesy/README.md

 Navigate to POIs, transform coordinates and more.

-Mobile Geodesy is a mapping application, which can be used for collecting data, viewing different maps - offline nad online and more.
-The application is capable of displaying tilesets, served from [Mobile Tile Server App]() or any other tile server.
-At runtime, the Mobile Geodesy App will connect to `http://localhost:{port}/availabletilesets` and will download the list of all available tilesets.
+Mobile Geodesy is a mapping application, which can be used for collecting data, viewing different maps - offline, online and more.
+The application is capable of displaying tilesets, served from [Mobile Tile Server App](https://github.com/bojko108/mobile-tile-server) ([Google Play](https://play.google.com/store/apps/details?id=com.bojko108.mobiletileserver&hl=en&gl=US)) or any other tile server.
+At runtime, the Mobile Geodesy App will fetch the list of available tilesets from `http://localhost:{port}/availabletilesets`.